Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 ===============================================================================================================================
 Sensor Notes:
 ===============================================================================================================================
 This is a simple and fun sensor to play with.
-Shadows of a narrow wire show up as dips in the plot, and laser line as a spike.
-Move your desklamp around over the sensor, and watch the plot's waves roll and morph like a science fiction display.
-It is used often as a filiment width sensor for 3d printers.
-I am trying to use it to measure small displacements.
-I could also envision  other applications, like an amateur seismometer, micrometer, a wire thickness measurement gadget, a quick drill bit size identifier, scanning line camera sensor, liquid flow detector etc.
+Shadows cast upon the sensor window by a narrow wire show up as dips in the plot, and laser line show up as a upwards spike in the plot.
+Move your desklamp around over the sensor, and watch the plot's waves roll and morph like a science fiction display!
+It is used often as a filament width sensor for 3d printers.
+I am trying to use it to measure small displacements on a probe tip for cnc blank workpiece height correction, like for milling PCBs.
+One can envision many other useful applications, like an amateur seismometer, a micrometer, a wire thickness measurement gadget, a quick drill bit size identifier, scanning line camera sensor, sensitive micro weighing or torsion balance scale sensor etc.

 The pixel clock goes up to 5 mhz.
 Divide that by 256 pixels = 19,531.25 frames per second max, but add 18 clock cycles plus exposure delay to the math for closer estimate, which is slower.
 See the data sheet for the nitty gritty details on how to calculate framerate.